amitandale/Vibe-Studio/docs/RUNNER_SETUP.md

 - **Missing env file** → Run `./scripts/supabase/provision_lane_env.sh <lane>` and re-try validation.
 - **Permission denied on env file** → Ensure files are owned by the runner user and have mode `600`.
-- **Docker compose fails to start** → Confirm ports 5433/5434/5435 and 8101/8102/8103 are free and re-run the provisioning script to refresh image variables.
+- **Docker compose fails to start** → Confirm ports 5433/5434/5435 and 8101/8102/8103 are free, run `./scripts/supabase/refresh_image_pins.sh`, then rerun the provisioning script to refresh image variables.
 - **Edge runtime cannot read env** → Verify `EDGE_ENV_FILE` points to a readable file mounted on the host.

 See also: [Supabase Lane Setup Guide](./SUPABASE_SETUP.md).